AltarisV/TRAIL-PDF/README.md

 # TRAIL

 A PDF to Alt-Text Generator.
+Check out the latest release here: [Latest Release](https://github.com/AltarisV/TRAIL-PDF/releases)

 ## Description
 TRAIL is a web application that converts PDF files into images, sends them to the GPT-4 Vision Model, and generates alternative text for each image.
 The resulting text is provided as a downloadable HTML file, enhanced with tags for screen reader accessibility.